arfoll/rs232server/README.md

 codes and seem to be very strict on this.
 They however have way way better response codes so I made a seperate azur1 service and will modify that to support the 351R as best as I can.
-The codes are also a bit different between this series of amps and the 340R since there is tvarc inputs etc...
+The codes are also a bit different between this series of amps and the x40R series since there is tvarc inputs etc...
 Currently it's very very basic.

 Azur Service:
 All CA receivers should work apart from the 540R v1-2 (v3 should work) as they